mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 #### ArtifactVerifyKey

-When set enables:
+When set, the Mender client verifies the following:

-* Verifying updates with the public key provided.
+* All Artifact installs contain  a signature.
+If a signature is not provided, then the client rejects the update.
-* All Artifact installs requires a signature.
-If one is not provided, then the update is rejected (signed-updates-only mode).
+* The provided public key verifies the signature of the update.

 See also the section about [signing and verification](../../../06.Artifact-creation/07.Sign-and-verify/docs.md).